kmkr/splendid-nudibranch/content.md

 Location		Malapascua, The Philippines
 Latin			Alopias macrourus
 Tags			shark 2013
 Description		Malapascua is known for its legendary thresher sharks usually found in deep waters.
-However, when the sun starts to rise they ascend to the cleaning stations on the sloaps of Monad Shoal.
+However, when the sun starts to rise they ascend to the cleaning stations on the sloaps of Monad Shoal outside a small island in The Philippines.
 Diving starts 05.00 am.

 DSC01725.jpg